Romney Academy: Background

 A log structure, which served as both a school and a church, was built at Pearsall's Flats around 1752 near Fort Pearsall.
 During his travels in western Virginia in 1753, George Washington made mention of this structure.
 The log building was constructed of roughly hewn logs with clay chinking and contained puncheon log floors, hewn side up, clapboard doors, and one small window covered by a paper greased with lard.
 Light in the log structure was provided by the small window and a fireplace measuring 8 ft in height, which contained a tall pile of logs during the winter to provide for warmth in addition to lighting.
 The school's teachers were paid by subscriptions from the attending students.
-To provide for a teacher's payment, a form was circulated around Romney and each parent indicated on the paper how many of their children would attend the school and the type of payment the teacher would expect, whether in the form of cash renumeration, produce, or boarding.
+To provide for a teacher's payment, a form was circulated around Romney and each parent indicated on the paper how many of their children would attend the school and the type of payment the teacher would expect, whether in the form of cash remuneration, produce, or boarding.
 These early teachers were usually "wandering pedagogues, settling wherever they could obtain enough signers to insure a living".

 By the time the surveyors on behalf of Lord Fairfax had laid out the town of Romney in 1762, the log school was still in existence along with other public buildings.
 Later in 1762 following the establishment of Romney, the school was rebuilt in stone on the same site.
 The stone building was erected on the site to the immediate north of the old Hampshire County Courthouse and became known as Romney Academy.
 The stone building was a rugged square building that served as Romney's cultural center before the school was formally incorporated by the Virginia General Assembly, but the exact date of its construction is unknown.
 Romney Academy was first incorporated by the Virginia General Assembly on January 11, 1814.